dat-ecosystem-archive/book/src/ch02-02-merkle-tree-stream.md

 In strictly typed languages, both the input `data`, and `hash` need to be passed as type parameters into the generic function.
 In dynamically typed languages, both can generally be expressed as byte array.

+## Async
+In practice it's perfectly fine to write the stream as a synchronous method.
+For most implementations of Dat I/O typically tends to be the bottleneck, but on a live system that might not always be the case (e.g. contention with other resources).
+So to improve the overall performance of `merkle-tree-stream`, it can be useful to schedule work over multiple cores.

+The first candidate for parallelization is hashing the leaf nodes.